Michael Seater

-Michael Seater (born January 15, 1987) is a Canadian actor, director, screenwriter, and producer.
+Michael Bruce Patrick Seater (born January 15, 1987) is a Canadian actor, director, screenwriter, and producer.
 His most notable roles are Spencer Sharpe in The Zack Files, Lucas Randall in Strange Days at Blake Holsey High, Tom Bellow in 18 to Life, and Derek Venturi in Life with Derek.
 He later portrayed James Gillies in Murdoch Mysteries, from 2009 to 2017.

 Aside from acting, Seater has ventured into filmmaking, with the independent feature films People Hold On (2015) and Sadie's Last Days on Earth (2016), which he wrote, directed, and co-produced.

 Early life

 Seater was born and raised in Toronto, Ontario.
 He attended the Etobicoke School of the Arts and worked as a child actor.

 Career

 Early work

 Seater began acting in the late 1990s and appeared in the short films, direct-to-video films, made-for-television films, several television series.

 Seater voiced the title character in the series Mattimeo: A Tale of Redwall, which aired in 2000, starred as Lucas Randall in the television series Strange Days at Blake Holsey High, which began airing in 2002 and ended in 2006, and had a role in the 2005 film The Prize Winner of Defiance, Ohio, which starred Julianne Moore.
 Seater then appeared in the recurring role of Owen on the series ReGenesis, which ended after its fourth season.